Nil-32-0/Metafactory/Pack Docs/Blood Magic/Hellfire Forge.md

-Blood Magic Crafting
+#Mod/BloodMagic #RecipeType/Machine

+<ins>Recipes</ins>
 Combines items using Demonic Will.

-<ins>Recipes</ins>
-Takes up to four items and a will container to create up to a stack of output items.
+Inputs:
+- 1-4 Items
+- Will Container
-Consumes Demonic Will.
+- Demonic Will
+Outputs:
+- 1-64 Items

-No built-in method available, use custom recipe constructor from bloodMagicRecipes instead:
+No built-in method available, use custom recipe constructor from `BloodMagicRecipes` instead:
 ```
-bloodMagicRecipes.hellForge.inputItems([Item, Item]).ouputItem(Item).register()
+BloodMagicRecipes.hellForge.inputItems([Item, Item]).ouputItem(Item).register()
 ```
-Recipe constructor is chainable, but must be ended with .register() to add the recipe.
+Recipe constructor is chainable, but must be ended with `.register()` to add the recipe.
 Available methods that can be added:
 ```
 .inputItems(Item[]) // Required, at least one item must be provided
 .outputItem(Item) // Required